yashmadan123/mslearn-openai/Instructions/Labs/04-code-generation.md

                 if __name__ == '__main__':
                     main()
    ```
-10. To save the changes made to the file, right click on the file from the left pane, and hit **Save**
+10. To save the changes made to the file, right-click on the file from the left pane, and hit **Save**

 ### Task 6: Run your application